arbe59/arbe59.github.io/PragmaticProgrammer.md

 ### Chapter 1 - A Pragmatic Philosophy

 This chapter is all about the responsibility of owning and directing your own future as a software engineer, and being responsible for the work that you produce.
 My main takeaway from this chapter is to take pride in my work, and to build a professional portfolio that demonstrates my ability.
 Specific things to remember:
 - Don't Live with Broken Windows - a single instance of poor design or poor implementation, allowed, will encourage future transgressions, both by myself and others.
-When expediency temps me to make a shortcut or to "go back and fix it later", don't give in to this temptation.
+When expediency tempts me to make a shortcut or to "go back and fix it later", don't give in to this temptation.
 That's a broken window.
 When you see a freshly broken window by a colleague, call them out.
 - Good Enough Software - there's no finish line.
 Software that looks perfect today is out of date and incorrect tomorrow.
 This isn't an invitation to engage in poor design, it's a reminder that software which is well designed and meets the user's requirements, is good enough and should be deployed.
 - Knowledge Portfolio - it's kind of the inspiration for this entire site.
 I want a continually maintained, demonstrable portfolio of skills, an updated (living) resume, and always a short term plan in progress for acquiring new skills.